Job seekers take note

 Jim Wall '74, former head of human resources for Deloitte Touche, is direct in his advice: focus on the company's needs, not your own.

 "I think the people that are going to survive and prosper are those who can demonstrate they have a portfolio of skills, but are also adaptable and willing to learn and approach the job with a can-do, will-do attitude," he said.
-"Employers aren't interested in hiring you to develop your "Employers aren't interested in hiring you to develop your career.
-They're interested in hiring you to help them solve their problems". career.
+"Employers aren't interested in hiring you to develop your career.
 That's your issue.
 They're interested in hiring you to help them solve their problems.
 That's why they're willing to pay you.
 Your frame of mind needs to be from the perspective of the employer.
 Figure out what the problem is that they're trying to solve and go about convincing them that they'd be stupid not to hire you because you're the best candidate."

 Recent graduates are being drawn in large numbers to professional disciplines like marketing, event planning and green careers, alongside perennial staples like education and the sciences.
 A large part of standing out from the crowd of hundreds or thousands of students vying for spots in these fields is being able to tailor your skill and experience set to the position you're eying, says Peterson.

 "You've got to be prepared to convince the employer that you're the best person for the job," Peterson said.
 "Most students have the skills and experience, they just need to learn how to package them.
 Write your personal description to brand it in a particular way for a particular job.
 You have to figure out a direction and then figure out a way to market yourself in that direction."

 Personal branding can take the form of describing an experience a certain way; for instance, taking an unpaid volunteering opportunity and talking about the organizational and communication skills it helped you develop.
 It should also consist of the choices you make along your educational path.
 Peterson gives the example of a student trying to decide between a double minor or a single minor and an internship.